 Likewise, to add a calculated field you have to click on the Add Calculated field icon next to add column icon.
 Once opened the Calculated Field Wizard you have to type an alias for your calculated field in the dedicated area at the top corner of the wizard.
-Then you can choose from the Items Tree the fields and the arithmetic function you want to use for building your expression.
-In the middle you can see the expression you have built.
-If you prefer you can create or modify the expression manually directly in the panel which is editable.
-When you are satisfied with your expression you can click on save button and your calculated field appears in the field list.
+Then you can choose from the left sinebar list the fields that you want to use in your formula.
+You can also use arithmetical functions or use the functions available in the menu (aggregations, column totals, variables).
+If you prefer you can create or modify the expression manually directly in the editable panel.
+When you are satisfied with your expression you can click on validate to check your formula sintax or save button and your calculated field appears in the field list.
 We provide an example in the following figure.